Updated: Apr 17, 2022

-I was honestly so impressed with Panama City!
+I was so impressed with Panama City!
 After reading some blog posts about it, I was really unsure what to expect.
 People talked about few English speakers and really vague things to do while there.
 This left me wondering what it would really be like so after my visit, I want to hopefully provide some clarity about this city (based on my experience of course!).
-Here are my must sees in Panama City and all the details about each spot that you need to know.
+Here are my must-sees in Panama City and all the details about each spot that you need to know.

 Access my full packing guide for Panama by subscribing here.